Your Guide To Rhodes Island, Greece

 If you are planning to visit the Greek Islands but still haven’t decided which one to visit, or even if you’ve already made up your mind and Rhodes, Greece is your next travel destination, you’ve landed on the right site.
 This guide will show you the best things to do in Rhodes and introduce some key things to know before heading to the island.

-How To Get To Rhodes Island Greece
+How To Get To The Island Of Rhodes

 The best way to reach the island is by plane, landing at Diagoras Rhodes International Airport, one of the busiest airports in Greece, which underlines the island’s importance.
-Rhodes receives daily flights from Athens, Thessaloniki, and other places in Greece and many European countries.
-The flight from Athens is about 50 minutes.

-Another way to get to Rhodes is by boarding a ferry from Piraeus Port in Athens.
+Another way to get to the island of Rhodes is by boarding a ferry from Piraeus Port in Athens.
 There are about five weekly ferries to Rhodes, and the trip is about 18 hours.
 Why so long?
 Because the ferry also makes stops at other islands in the Dodecanese, including Kos, Patmos, Leros, and Simi.

 Some ferries also cover the route Rhodes-Karpathos and Rhodes-Crete, with a frequency of 3 times per week.
 Finally, those in Turkey can reach Rhodes Island from the coastal city of Marmaris.

-When Is The Best Time To Visit Rhodes Greece
+When Is The Best Time To Visit Rhodes, Greece

 The island has pleasant Mediterranean weather with long, sweltering summers, dry and short mild winters, and rain in January.
 Those looking for hot summer temperatures can enjoy the best of the island between June and September.